 Vue

-The framework is also used by Nintendo (the company powers its web site with Vue.js) and Grammarly (a website and extension for spell check).
+The framework is also used by Nintendo (the company powers its website with Vue.js) and Grammarly (a website and extension for spell check).

 When to use Vue for development?

-- Small web page apps that are designed to be fast and lightweight;
+- Small web page apps that are designed to be fast and lightweight.

-- Real-time platforms, SaaS, peer-to-peer communities: if a platform is designed to support real-time operations of multiple users, Vue, with its speed and efficient performance, is a top choice;
+- Real-time platforms, SaaS, peer-to-peer communities: If a platform is designed to support real-time operations of multiple users, Vue, with its speed and efficient performance, is a top choice.

-- Content delivery platforms: for news apps, content creation tools, magazines, and blogs, Vue.js is a good bet.
-It’s fast, works well in low-latency, and offers enough essential and additional functionality.
+- Content delivery platforms: For news apps, content creation tools, magazines, and blogs, Vue.js is a good bet.
+It’s fast, works well in low latency, and offers enough essential and additional functionality.

 Conclusion

 Both React.js and Vue.js are leading JavaScript frameworks.
 With their high speed and lightweight syntax, both tools deliver fast performance and versatile possibilities.
 Vue.js offers a lot of features built into the main version; React is more stripped-down – but you can download additional libraries.
-Overall, both frameworks allow building complex functionality, using templates, and suit well many project types.
+Overall, both frameworks allow for building complex functionality, using templates, and suit many project types.

 React.js has a rich ecosystem with multiple good-to-go templates and libraries.
 Vue.js is also well-equipped with additional functionality, but it still has years to go before catching up to React’s opportunities.
 So, to generalize our comparison, we’ll say that:

-- React is more versatile and adaptive (especially to mobile devices, thanks to React Native)
+- React is more versatile and adaptive (especially to mobile devices, thanks to React Native).

 - Vue is faster and smaller, which contributes to better performance.